-A bursectomy is the removal of 1 or more bursas.
-The bursas are fluid-filled sacs near a joint.
-They help the joint work smoothly.
+A bursectomy is the removal of one or more of the fluid-filled sacs (bursas) near a joint.

 Copyright © Nucleus Medical Media, Inc.

-The procedure is done through an arthroscopy.
 Small cuts are made by the joint.
 A scope is passed through the holes.
-It has a camera that will let the doctor to see the area.
+It has a camera that will let the doctor see the area.

-When the work is done, the holes will be closed with stitches.
-A bandage will be placed over the area to control swelling and prevent blood clots.
-A brace or sling may be needed to support the joint.
+The scope and tools will be removed.
+The holes will be closed with stitches.
+A bandage will be placed over the area.
+A brace or sling may be used to support the joint.

 It may take 30 minutes to up to 2 hours.
-The length will depend on the location of the bursa.
+It will depend on the location of the bursa.

 Arthroscopy Association of North America